paul-m/VirtualPersistAPI/spec/VirtualPersistAPI.md

 `data=[payload]`

-GET will return the URI contents as text/plain, since it's always the data you POSTed.
+GET will return the URI contents as text/plain by default, but can also return JSON or LSLON in the form `data=[data]`.

 The authorized consumer can query for categories and keys: